 James Livingood has been a dog sitter for several years.
 He has written numerous articles and a book about the topic because he loves dogs.

-Owning a dog can make your life amazing and frustrating.
+Owning a dog can make your life amazing—though occasionally they can be frustrating.
 Puppies can be difficult to train, but it's hard not to love them.
 So how long do dogs live and what are the benefits they provide to their owners?
 In this article, we'll discuss the lifespan of a dog and five scientific benefits of caring for one.

 The lifespan of a dog depends on certain factors like size, age, and breed:

 Throughout the years, there has been popular research and the discovery that larger dogs have a shorter lifespan compared to shorter dogs.
 A dog with more body mass and size can develop more physical ailments related to exercise compared to a dog with a smaller body mass that is comparatively small in size.
-For example, a Wolfhound will have an average lifespan of 6–7 years and Fox Terrier can live up to 15–16 years!
+For example, a Wolfhound will have an average lifespan of six to seven years and Fox Terrier can live up to 15 to 16 years!
 That is a huge difference.

 The lifespan of a mixed dog will be completely different from distinct breeds of dogs as there are two types of breeding: inbreeding and crossbreeding.
 Dogs that are inbred have shorter lifespans compared to those that are crossbred.
 Inbred dogs are at risk of sharing genes that can carry inheritable illnesses and conditions.
 Dogs that are crossbred tend to have healthier and longer lifespans.

 Lifespans of Different Dog Breeds

 Here is a list of dogs with the maximum ages they can live up to: